Murder of the Krim siblings: Discovery of killings

-On October 25, 2012, at about 5:35 pm, Marina Krim returned with her 3-year-old daughter, Nessie, from the girl's swimming lesson at a nearby YMCA to her apartment in a 10-story doorman building at 57 West 75th Street and Columbus Avenue on the Upper West Side of Manhattan.
+On October 25, 2012, at about 5:35 pm, Marina Krim returned to her apartment in a 10-story doorman building at 57 West 75th Street and Columbus Avenue on the Upper West Side of Manhattan with her 3-year-old daughter, Nessie, from the girl's swimming lesson at a nearby YMCA.

 The 36-year-old mother returned to the apartment earlier than scheduled because Ortega had failed to show up at Lulu's ballet lesson where they had agreed to meet.
 She entered the apartment but, as it was dark and quiet, found no one.
 After returning to the lobby and consulting with the doorman, who had seen Ortega and the children return to the apartment shortly before, Marina and her daughter Nessie returned to the family apartment.
 In the bathroom, she discovered her motionless two-year-old son, Leo Krim, and six-year-old daughter, Lucia "Lulu" Krim.
 They were clothed; each had multiple stab wounds and were in a bathtub, filled with blood.

 After Marina Krim discovered what had happened to her children, Yoselyn "Josie" Ortega, their caregiver of two years who was on the floor next to the bathtub, slashed her own wrists and began to violently stab herself in the neck and throat with a kitchen knife.

 This scene was also witnessed by the apartment building's superintendent and his 10-year-old son.
 The bodies of the two children were removed from the building on a single stretcher.
 Kevin Krim, 37 years old at the time, learned of the events that night from police at John F. Kennedy Airport upon returning from a business trip to San Francisco.

-Ortega told police investigators Lucia, who suffered defensive wounds, had fought back when she was attacked.
+Ortega told police investigators that Lucia, who suffered defensive wounds, had fought back when she was attacked.
 She said 2-year-old Leo was sleeping when the attack started.